If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before

-“That’s absolutely absurd,” says defense attorney Amber Farrelly, who has dedicated much of her time to the case, and to proving who she believes really committed the yogourt shop murders.
+“That’s absolutely absurd,” says defence attorney Amber Farrelly, who has dedicated much of her time to the case, and to prove who she believes really committed the yogourt shop murders.
 “Why have they never mentioned a fifth man in the entire time?
 The boys have never mentioned a fifth man; the D.A.’s Office has never mentioned a fifth man.
 There’s no fifth man.”

 “It’s very close to the highway, two major highways actually, and railroad tracks,” she explained of the yogourt shop.
 “So if anybody wanted to come in and get out of Dodge quickly, they could.
 Definitely not something that I would say would be a crime of opportunity, it’d be more like something premeditated, definitely planned.”

 She believes those killers were in the yogourt shop that night.
 And the cops missed it.